-If you decide to file a separate return, try to decide up front with your spouse who claims the dependent exemption for the children.
-A parent with sole physical custody is typically entitled to claim the child's exemption.
+If you decide to file a separate return, try to decide up front with your spouse who claims your children on their tax return.
+A parent with sole physical custody is typically entitled to claim the child.

-But, if your spouse hasn't moved out of the house yet, some confusion may arise regarding who is entitled to the exemption.
+But, if your spouse hasn't moved out of the house yet, some confusion may arise regarding who is entitled to claim the child.
 It can become even more confusing with joint custody arrangements.
 It’s best to agree who will claim the child or children ahead of time.

-You may also agree to assign the child's exemption to the "non-custodial" parent who doesn't have custody using IRS Form 8332 for a variety of reasons, including if the tax benefits are better because your spouse has a higher income.
+You may also agree to assign the child's dependent status to the "non-custodial" parent who doesn't have custody using IRS Form 8332 for a variety of reasons, including if the tax benefits are better because your spouse has a higher income.

-Claiming a child's exemption on more than one tax return typically flags the returns in the IRS database and will often trigger an audit of both parents' returns.
+Claiming a child as a dependent on more than one tax return typically flags the returns in the IRS database and will often trigger an audit of both parents' returns.

 Don't classify interim support as alimony